telerik/fiddler-everywhere-docs/get-started/configuration.md

     ![Enter Keychain credentials to trust the root certificate](../images/settings/settings-https-mac-keychain.png)

-1. The __Capture HTTPS traffic__ checkbox is now active.
-Check the box to enable capturing HTTPS traffic.
+1. Select the __Capture HTTPS traffic__ checkbox to enable HTTPS traffic capturing.

 1. Click the __Save__ button to save the changes.